-Rowling Spring 1 Topic Map (click on the dragon...)
+Rowling Summer 1 Topic Map (click on the image...)

 Rowling class has two teachers: Mr Raybould and Mrs Gregory.
 We would like to welcome you to our webpage where you'll find useful information about life in Rowling class.

-For the first half of the Spring Term, our topic is called The Wonderful Land of China.
-Our focus is on the geography of China, looking at mountains, rivers and cities.
-We will make and cook spring rolls in DT and make shadow puppets in our Science lessons about light.
-We will study fables from Chinese culture as well as attempt to write our own.
+For the first half of the Spring Term, our topic was called The Wonderful Land of China.
+Our focus was on the geography of China, looking at mountains, rivers and cities.
+We will studied fables from Chinese culture as well as wrote our own.

 For the second half of the Autumn Term, our topic was called The Rainforests of the Amazing Amazon.
 We looked at how the rainforest is under threat and what can be done to take action.
 As a result, we wrote to the government with our own suggestions about what should be done.
 Our art was printing based and inspired by art and imagery from the Maya civilisation.
 Additionally, we wrote adventure stories inspired by The Explorer by Katherine Rundell.